 I am the oldest of five siblings.
 I have two sisters Ingrid and Heidi, who live in Italy and Isreal.
 A brother John who lives in Poland, and my artist brother Robert who sadly and quite suddenly passed away in the USA, during the Coronavirus Pandemic in 2020.
 My mother Karin, a retired nurse, is from the old whaling town of Sandefjord Norway.
 Her father Otto was a whaler who sailed around the South Pole and often spent years at a time at sea.
 My father Emanuel was a European history professor, born and raised in renaissance Florence.
 His father Johann was a minister and the founding director of a religious book publishing firm and Villa Aurora, a Seventh Day Adventist College and Seminary.
 After the family house was bombed during the war, they moved north near the Dolomite mountains in South Tyrol, Italy.

-After my formative childhood years in Europe, our family returned to the United States.
-My father accepted a position at a University near Ann Arbor Michigan, where he created an adventure-travel program called the European Cultural History Tour that took American college students on culture, adventure, history tours, throughout Europe, Africa, the Middle East, South America, South-East Asia and India.
+After my formative childhood years living in Europe, our family returned to the United States.
+My father accepted a position at a University near Ann Arbor Michigan, where he subsequently created an adventure-travel program called the 'European Cultural History Tour' that took American college students on culture, adventure, history tours, throughout Europe, Africa, the Middle East, South America, South-East Asia and India.

-In my early twenties, in my seemingly endless desire for the ultimate experience, I explored B.A.S.E. jumping in the early pioneering days of the sport.
+In my twenties, in my seemingly endless desire for the ultimate experience, I explored B.A.S.E. jumping in the early pioneering days of the sport.
 Leaping off cliffs and towers with a parachute on my back and overwhelming fear in my heart.